Acts of God: Tort Law

 In the 1936 case of Commissioner of Railways v Stewart, several plaintiffs sued the Western Australian Commissioner of Railways for damages in negligence after damage was caused to their properties by flooding.
 The plaintiffs argued that the culverts beneath the railway embankment were insufficient to deal with a rainfall which had occurred, meaning that water broke the embankment, damaging properties.

 The Commissioner of Railways argued that the culverts were sufficient to deal with the rainfall that could be reasonably expected and that the rainfall on the day in question amounted to an act of God for which it could not be held liable.

 The court found that the downpour was not of the magnitude or intensity that it could be classified as an act of God.
 It ruled in favour of the plaintiffs, finding that the culverts ought to have been capable of dealing with a deluge of water and that the Commissioner breached its duty in carrying out the work.

-If you require legal or representation in a civil law matter or in any other legal matter please contact Go To Court Lawyers.
+If you require legal advice or representation in a civil law matter or in any other legal matter please contact our legal hotline.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.

 We determine the best way forward in your legal matter, free of charge.
 If you want to go ahead and book a face-to-face appointment, we will connect you with a specialist in your local area.

 If you want to go ahead and book a fact-to-face appointment, we will connect you with a specialist in your local area no matter where you are and even at very short notice.